-We believe that connecting our students with children in different parts of the world to share, learn and collaborate is a necessary part of any modern classroom program.
-We are often asked where we go to find global learning partners for our students, so we have shared the resources we use, along with some tips about how you can connect your students with other classes around the world who are interested in learning with you.
+We believe that connecting our students with other students living in different parts of the world to share, learn and collaborate is a necessary part of any modern classroom program.
+We are often asked where we go to find global learning partners for our students, so we have shared the resources and communities we use, along with some tips about how you can connect your students with other classes and around the world.

 The Centre for Global Education (CGE) educates 21st Century students for a 21st Century world by providing global learning opportunities, enhanced through technology, informed by sound research and innovative teaching.
 Through a series of strategic relationships, The Centre has uniquely placed itself as a international hub of technology innovation, higher learning and global education.
 (Grades 7-12)

 ePals enriches K-12 learning in the classroom to create real world, culturally- enriching learning experiences for students.
 With ePals classroom matching, teachers can connect their classes with other classes around the world who are interested in collaborating on a special project together.
 More and more teachers who use ePals are choosing to connect their classes through Skype, as well as a variety of other social media platforms.
 (Grades K-12)